 3. For the Eagle-Eyed Bird Watcher: Cohoes Falls & Thacher Park

-Thacher Park is another great area for some Eagle-spotting.
+Thacher State Park is another great area for some eagle and other birds of prey-spotting.
 The park offers guided Eagle Walks for people of all ages to see their eagles’ nest and learn about the history of Bald Eagles in the U.S.

 Pine Hollow Arboretum